jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 You have seen a way to make a Python_ `Test Driven Development`_ Environment, and have a :ref:`program<makePythonTdd.sh>` to do it for you on any Windows_ computers without having to install `Windows Subsystem Linux`_.

-Would you like to test :ref:`making a calculator?<how to make a calculator>`
+Would you like to :ref:`test making a calculator?<how to make a calculator>`

 ----